citp/BlockSci/docs/compiling.rst

 BlockSci supports GCC 7.2 or above and Clang 5 or above.

-Note that BlockSci only actively supports python 3.
+Note that BlockSci only actively supports Python 3.

 If you have previously had BlockSci v0.4.5 or below installed you must first remove the existing installations